David-Lor/Docker-SSH-Port-Forward-Client/README.md

 - `80`: forward port 80 from remote host (where SSH server is running) to port 80 of local container
 - `192.168.0.200:80`: forward port 80 from the host 192.168.0.200 (visible by the SSH server) to port 80 of local container
 - `8080:127.0.0.1:80`: forward port 80 from remote host (where SSH server is running) to port 8080 of local container
-- `127.0.0.1:80:127.0.0.1:80`: forward port 80 from remote host (where SSH server is running) to port 80 of local container, and only accesible by the container itself (not a common behaviour...)
+- `127.0.0.1:80:127.0.0.1:80`: forward port 80 from remote host (where SSH server is running) to port 80 of local container, and only accesible by the container itself (or by the host, if network=host)

 Multiple mappings can be defined splitting them by `;` (when running docker run, the value must be passed between quotes, like `-e MAPPINGS="8080:127.0.0.1:80"`)